rich17lucas/RaspberryPi/README.md

 To be able to run 'ping' without sudo
 -------------------------------------
-For some reason Ping would only with the latest Raspbian `chmod 4755 /bin/ping`
+For some reason Ping would only with the latest Raspbian (installed December 2015) `chmod 4755 /bin/ping`

 Install xrdp for remote desktop